On the logarithmic correction of transition fronts in shifting environments: Introduction

 For the readers' convenience, we summarize the results and outstanding problems for the spreading speed and a logarithmic delay in Tables~\ref{table1} and \ref{table2}.
-The open problem for the case $a<0$ and $\beta \geq 2\sqrt{1-a}$ (see last row of Table \ref{table2}) is connected with \cite[Theorem 1.5]{berestycki2018forced} which says $u(t,x + \beta t) \to 0$ locally uniformly.
-Hence, this implies that $\theta^* <0$ provided that $\beta = 2\sqrt{1-a}$.
-This should be compared with the open problem (a) and (b) stated after Theorem 1.5 therein concerning initial data with exponentially decaying initial data.
+The open problem for the case $a<0$ and $\beta \geq 2\sqrt{1-a}$ (in which $r(t,x)$ is decreasing in $x$; see last row of Table \ref{table2}) is connected with \cite[Theorem 1.5]{berestycki2018forced} which says $u(t,x + \beta t) \to 0$ locally uniformly.
+Hence, this implies that